 We had a lovely afternoon in the park and as Darren was at work the day we visited he promised he would take us again.

-Fast forward to this year and I had noticed, again from facebook, that more of the characters had been added so it was time for us to visit again.
+Fast forward to this year and I had noticed, again from Facebook, that more of the characters had been added to the Gruffalo trail.
+It was time for us to visit again, this time with daddy.

-This year you had to pay 50p for the map as they must have been printing so many for the visitors that want to go gruffalo hunting.
+This year the map cost 50p.
+They must have been printing so many for the visitors that want to go Gruffalo hunting.

-As with last year the mouse was the first character to find.
-Ethan had just woken up from a sleep at this point, so wasn’t very happy to be gruffalo hunting and wanted to go back to the car!
+As with last year, the mouse was the first character to find.
+Ethan had just woken up from being asleep.
+He wasn’t very happy to be Gruffalo hunting and wanted to go back to the car!